 “Integration and cooperation in academic, scientific and technology transfer issues far exceed competitive or confrontational evolution; and they constitute the collaborative growth that can occur in the university and its institutes both in the intellectual and ethical aspect as well as in the pragmatic one ”Alberto Boveris, 1999

-Throughout his career, he promoted the transfer of technology from the university to the government and the company, an activity that began in 1986, being Secretary of Scientific and Technological Promotion of the University and later concretized with the formation of UBATEC, as an entity administrator of scientific activity in 1991, of which he was president in two terms (1998-2003 and 2008-2012).
+Dr. Boveris had extensive experience in university policy and management, holding positions as Academic Secretary.
+Subsequently, he was Dean of the Faculty of Pharmacy and Biochemistry for 16 years and Vice Chancellor of the University of Buenos Aires.
+He was one of the main drivers of the transfer of Technology from the university to the government and the company, an activity that began in 1986, being Secretary of Scientific and Technological Promotion of the UBA and that later he finalized with the constitution of UBATEC in the year 1991, of which he was president on two occasions (1998-2003 and 2008-2012).